Aegis Orchestrator

 cd aegis-orchestrator/docker

-docker compose down -v # remove stale state
+docker compose down -v # or: podman compose down -v (remove stale state)

 Expected services: